schnebeck/ATtiny85-WhiteLight-Controller/ReadMe.md

   - The project was developed using a Digispark ATtiny85 board for initial testing.
 - **PWM Configuration**:
   - Timer1 is used for generating PWM signals with 8-bit resolution.
+- **IR remote control**
+  - Timer0 is used for analyzing NEC remote control codes.
+- **WDT interrupt**
+  - WDT generates aprox. every second an interrupt used for the timer funcion.

 ## How It Works